NigelEarle/AWS-CSA-Notes-2018/Application Services/README.md

 - Convert media files from their original source format in to different formats that will play on smarphones, tablets, PCs etc.
 - Provides transcoding presets for popular output formats, which means that you dont need to guess about which settings work bets on particular devices.
 - Pay based on the minutes that you transcode and the resolution at which you transcode.

+## API Gateway

+API Gatewayis a fully managed service that makes it easy for developers to publish, maintain, monitor and secure APIs at any scale.
+With a few clicks in the AWS Management Console, you can create and API that acts as a "front door" for applications to access data, business logic, or functionality from you back-end services, such as applications running on EC2, code running on Lambda or any web application.

+### Caching

+You can enable API caching in API Gateway to cache your endpoints response.
+With caching, you can reduce the number of calls made to your endpoint and also improve the latency of the requests to your API.

+When you enable caching for a stage, API Gateway caches responses from your endpoint for a specified TTL period, in seconds.
+API Gateway then responds to the request by looking up the endpoint response from the cache instead of making a request to your endpoint.

+- Low cost & efficient
+- Scales effortlessly
+- You can throttle requests to prevent attacks
+- Connect to Cloudwatch to log all requests